The Tenant Profile and Tenancy Agreement | Serviced Accommodation

 There's also serviced accommodation which, as long as you have the right management contracts in place, can be a very good option too as well.

-Hopefully that video helps gives some context around the agreements and the tenant profiles as well, like the corporate let tenant profiles in place.
+Hopefully, that video helps gives some context to the agreements and the tenant profiles as well, like the corporate let tenant profiles in place.
 All the best.